brandonchaffee/arbitria/docs/intro.rst

 ~~~~~~~~~~~
 The underlying rationale behind Ethereum smart contracts is to provide a decentralized set rules and protocols
 which must be followed and cannot be broken.
 The idea of adding amenability to this seems at oppositions with
-core of this rationale.
-While this is true for total amenability, amenability with a predefined and immutable
+the core of this rationale.
+While this is true for total amenability, amenability with a predefined and
-underlying structure can remain inline with the core smart contract rationale while also providing
+immutable underlying structure can remain in line with the core smart contract rationale while also providing
-substaintial benefits to the smart contract ecosystem as a whole.
+substantial benefits to the smart contract ecosystem as a whole.
 The purpose of Arbitria is to provide a
 structure for amenability which does not infringe on the immutable nature of smart contract while
-simultaneously providing proper methodology for modifying and upgrading smart contract in a democratic and
+simultaneously providing a proper methodology for modifying and upgrading smart contract in a democratic and
 decentralized manner.

-This system is enacted through a set of protocols in which the underyling smart contract can only be modified
+This system is enacted through a set of protocols in which the underlying smart contract can only be modified
-or upgraded should a certain predefined set of conditions be met and agreed upon by the underyling
+or upgraded should a certain predefined set of conditions be met and agreed upon by the underlying
 stakeholders of the contract.